communitiesuk/plotly_dashboard_docs/dashboard_publication.md

 1. You will need an application you want to deploy, a Gov UK PaaS account and Cloud Foundry installed on your machine.
 2. Navigate to your application.
 3. Create a ```manifest.yml``` file, which will be used by Cloud Foundry when deploying your application.
-For example:
+For example, for a python application:
 ```yml
 ---
 applications: